Uncertainty quantification of synchrosqueezing transform under complicated nonstationary noise: Introduction

-The contributions of this paper are threefold.
-First, we establish that when a nonstationary time series is generated by a filtration mechanism and satisfies mild moment and temporal dependence conditions, the TFR determined by the discrete STFT can be well approximated by a Gaussian random field in the time-frequency domain (see Theorem \ref{Theorem: STFT distribution like Gaussian}).
-To achieve this, we apply a recently developed high-dimensional Gaussian approximation technique \cite{LiuYangZhou2024} together with a blocking strategy \cite{csorgHo1975new} to construct a sequential high-dimensional Gaussian approximation.
-This result is of independent interest and enables a rigorous quantification of the Gaussianity of the TFR determined by the discrete STFT.
-Second, we investigate the robustness of the SST-based reconstruction formula when the input signal is an oscillatory signal satisfying the AHM and is corrupted by a nonstationary time series generated by the same filtration mechanism (see Theorem \ref{section:theorem:stability}).
-A critical aspect of this analysis is understanding the interplay between the continuous and discrete formulations of the STFT, and consequently of the SST.
-In particular, we study how the discrete STFT approximates its continuous counterpart and how the discretization of SST connects the TF analysis in the discrete and continuous frameworks.
-Third, building on these findings, and under the additional assumption that the noise is locally stationary, we develop a tvAR-approximation-based bootstrapping algorithm for the TFR determined by SST, enabling rigorous uncertainty quantification (see Theorem \ref{Bootstrapping main theorem}).
+This paper makes three contributions.
+First, we show that for a nonstationary time series generated by a filtration mechanism with mild moment and dependence conditions, the TFR from the discrete STFT can be uniformly approximated by a Gaussian random field (Theorem~\ref{Theorem: STFT distribution like Gaussian}).
+This is achieved by combining a recent high-dimensional Gaussian approximation technique \cite{LiuYangZhou2024} with a blocking strategy \cite{csorgHo1975new} to construct a sequential Gaussian approximation, which is of independent interest and provides a rigorous justification of the Gaussianity of the discrete STFT-based TFR.
+Second, we investigate the robustness of the SST-based reconstruction formula for signals satisfying the AHM corrupted by nonstationary noise generated by the same filtration mechanism (Theorem \ref{section:theorem:stability}).
+A critical aspect is quantifying the discretization error linking discrete and continuous STFT/SST.
+Third, under locally stationary noise, we propose a tvAR-based bootstrap for STFT/SST TFR to enable rigorous UQ (Theorem~\ref{Bootstrapping main theorem}).
+We may want to mention that the bootstrap extends the auto-regressive sieve bootstrap \cite{kreiss2011range} to non-stationary and nonlinear frequency domain setting.
+To our knowledge, the established UQ results are the first uniform statistical inference results on nonlinear TF analysis in the literature.

 {\it Notation:} For a random vector $v\in \mathbb{R}^d$, denote $|v|$ to be its Euclidean norm and $|v|_\infty$ to be its $\ell^\infty$ norm.
 For a random variable $X$, denote $\|X\|_q$ to be its $\mathcal{L}^q$ norm.
 For two sequences $a_n$ and $b_n$, denote $a_n=O_{\ell^2}(b_n)$ to state that $a_n/b_n$ is bounded in $\mathcal{L}^2$ norm.
 Similarly, $a_n=o_{\ell^2}(b_n)$ says that $a_n/b_n$ converges to $0$ in $\mathcal{L}^2$ norm.